 Also, brokers are required to upload detailed reports on self and client fund splits at the end of every trading day.
 Not once in the last 9 years of our business has our prop positions exceeded margins beyond our own funds.
 We are audited frequently by exchanges and SEBI and have never had any violation with regards to ours or our clients’ funds and prop trading.

-Update: Starting September 2019, we have stopped prop trading on Zerodha to allay any concerns of either utilizing client margins or of prop positions going wrong.
+Update: Starting September 2019, we have stopped all active trading strategies on our prop desk at Zerodha to allay any concerns of either utilising client margins or of prop positions going wrong.
+Just treasury operations mostly in fixed income instruments now.

 This is one of those seemingly technical terms that is thrown around a lot but has no substance.
 This particular conspiracy theory was discussed on the TV panel mentioned earlier.